A 9/11-style commission into Russia's election meddling gathers steam

-A Democratic lawmaker is pushing for the creation a 9/11-style commission to investigate Russian interference in the presidential election.
+The creation of a 9/11-style commission to investigate Russian interference in the presidential election has won bipartisan support, according to a senior Democratic lawmaker.

 Cummings, the ranking member on the House Committee on Oversight and Government Reform, added that his bill to create a commission to investigate Russian hacking had secured a Republican co-sponsor.